United States Military Veterans of Columbia University

 ARTICLE IX: Elections

-All Executive Board members shall be elected on or before April 1st of each year, and shall serve one-year terms, which may take effect as defined in section 7 of this article.
+All Executive Board members shall be elected after Spring Recess of the current academic year but before the start of Study Days per the Columbia University Registrar’s Calendar, and shall serve one-year terms, which may take effect as defined in section 7 of this article.

 Elected members may run for re-election at the end of their one-year term.